-Welcome to the home page for the Wisconsin First Detector Network (WIFDN)
+Welcome to the Wisconsin First Detector Network (WIFDN)

 - March 25th: History of invasions in Wisconsin, overview and update of statewide invasions of insects and diseases.
 Presented by University of Wisconsin Extension Specialists Brian Hudelson, Director of the UW Madison Plant Disease Diagnostic Clinic and P.J.
 Liesch Director of the UW Madison Insect Diagnostic Lab.
 Click here to view recording